EARnagram/lessons/sec1/rocky_function_summit/README.md

-# Javascript Functions and Methods Practice
+# Rocky's Function Summit

 ![Rocky](http://www.changesinlongitude.com/wp-content/uploads/2011/08/rocky-movie-on-steps.jpg)

-> According to feedback from the weekend, you guys wanted more practice

-working with javascript methods.
-Here are some exercises you can practice in

-Chrome's console.

-> Don't forget - Google is your friend!
+## Javascript Functions & Methods Practice

+Similar to Rocky's summit to the top of the Philidelphia Museum of Art, here are a set of code challenges for you to train on.

+**Do not try and complete all of these in a night!** In fact, the very hard challenges will likely be too difficult for you to solve at your current state.
+These challenges should act as the jazzercise tape stuck in your old VHS machine: exercise!

 ## Easy